SilentCatD/react-state-view-controller/README.md

 ### Controller

-Defining a `Controller` for a view for view group in a class manner will benefit from these criterias:
+Defining a `Controller` for a view or a view group in subclass manner will benefit from these criterias:

 - `Inter-Controller Subscription`: `Controller` can subscribe to and depend on each other, allowing for the internal triggering of state emissions.